ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

 set the ``hasMagneticField`` to ``false``.
 This will choose specialized solvers that are much faster and can lead to significant gain in efficiency.

+The boundary conditions (if not periodic) are specified with the ``bcx`` etc. tables.
+Each table must have exactly two entries, one for BC on the lower edge and one for the upper edge.
+The supported values are

+.. list-table:: Boundary conditions for ``Vlasov.EmField``
+   :widths: 30, 70
+   :header-rows: 1

+   * - Parameter
+     - Description
+   * - Vlasov.EmField.bcOpen
+     - A zero-gradient BC, approximating an open domain
+   * - Vlasov.EmField.bcReflect
+     - Perfect electrical conductor wall

 App output
 ----------